isblab/micos/inputs/preprocessing/crosslinks_biochemical/README.md

 Map the micos crosslinks and biochemical data from human to yeast and vice versa.
 Save the human crosslinks (mapped to human and directly observed in human) in  `../../data/crosslinks/human` to be used for modeling.

-Run the following script do the above:
+Run the following script to do the above:

 ```
 master_script.sh